Multiparameter quantum groups at roots of unity: Specialization of MpQG's at roots of unity

 13pt

-\begin{free text} So far we considered small MpQG's of two kinds, namely restricted and unrestricted ones, defined by means of restricted or unrestricted integral forms of MpQG's and their associated quantum Frobenius morphisms.
-We shall now prove that both constructions of small MpQG's {\sl over} $ \, \QQ_\varepsilon $ actually coincide, up to isomorphism: \end{free text}
+\begin{free text} So far we considered small MpQG's of two kinds, namely restricted and unrestricted ones.
+We will show now that these two types {\sl over} $ \, \QQ_\varepsilon $ actually coincide, up to isomorphism: \end{free text}

 7pt